hadley/recipes/recipes/cakes/gluten-free-orange-cupcakes.md

 Distribute evenly among the 12 cases.
 Bake for 15 -25 minutes until golden and cooked.

 Cool on a wire rack and ice if desired when cold.
 May be frozen.

+Comments: Makes 12  cupcakes (one and a half inch high muffin cases) or 24 small ones.

+Lemon may be substituted for orange if desired.